wp-plugins/smart-variations-images/readme.txt

 4. Lens Zoom in action (activate it in WooCommerce > Configuration > Products Tab > Smart Variations Images)

 == Changelog ==

+= 1.3 =
+* Complete reconstrution of JS to better handle changes.
+* Fixed, no more flickering on "WooCommerce default product image"

 = 1.2.1 =
 * Bug fixed, if user has multiple variations and is not using one of them, variation slug in the image would not show up.